 This was our second stay at our favorite urban campground, Pecan Grove, smack dab in the middle of one of our favorite cities, Austin.
-Read about our first stay here, and be sure to follow the links to the eating, drinking, and exploring posts if you want all the goods.
+Read about our first stay here (and third here and fourth here!), and be sure to follow the links to the eating, drinking, and exploring posts if you want all the goods.
 We revisited many of our top choices from last time, and added a few more to our list of greatest hits.
 I’ll be doing a roundup of our Austin favorites soon, so stay tuned!

 Like I said last time: reserve way ahead and get a spot at Pecan Grove.
 Just do it.
 You’re welcome.

 Good news: J has finally had enough inspiration to start writing about beer again!
 Remember how good his write-ups were?
 Here are his thoughts from our most recent Austin beer research:

 On this trip to Austin, we revisited the ABGB (Austin Beer Garden Brewing Company; twice!), Lazarus, Hops & Grain, Zilker, and St. Elmo and we went to Independence Brewing for the first time.
 We liked the layout of Independence and really wish the weather had been warmer as the patio just outside their warehouse-like brewery looked super cozy.
 Unfortunately, neither of us loved the beers that we tried.
 We were hoping to hit nearby South Austin breweries (512) Brewing and South Austin Brewery, but the former is only open briefly on Saturdays and the tasting room for the latter seems temporarily closed.

 On our first trip to Austin, we also visited Adelbert’s, 4th Tap Brewing Cooperative, Oskar Blues‘ Austin location, Uncle Billy’s, and Jester King.
 So, we feel pretty good about presenting our personal Austin-area brewery ranking: